yugr/rust-slides/features/pros/alias/analysis.md

   - allow this for any pair of pointers
   - completely disallow this
 and a lot of intermediate options.

+Landi proved that interprocedural AA is undecidable and intraprocedural AA is NP-complete.

 Originally C allowed arbitrary aliasing which was made more strict in C99 by disallowing aliasing of references of different types